-Although outdoor skating is permitted, there are restrictions and requirements that must be adhered to (also see the latest rules from the city):
+Although outdoor skating and hockey is permitted, there are restrictions and requirements that must be adhered to (also see the latest rules from the city):

 - There is a requirement to wear masks within 15 meters of the rink.